IzzyCraze365/React-Game-Library/moshNotes.md

 ## Files Created

+- `ListGroup.tsx`
-- ListGroup.tsx
+- `Alert.tsx`
-- Alert.tsx
+- `ButtonAlert.tsx`
-- ButtonAlert.tsx
+- `OGListGroup.tsx`
+  - This file has all the alternatives to the code and a ton of comments, I copied it and made a clean code version of ListGroup.

 ## Files Modified

-- main.tsx
+- `main.tsx`
-- App.tsx
+- `App.tsx`